griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 python3 /opt/scripts/get_FDA_thresholds.py -WB  $WORKING_BASE -f final_results
 ```

 This is an example of how this data table should look for a very high data quality case.
-Note that the read total reads often fail because the threshold is set at a very high level.
+Note that the total reads often fail because the threshold is set at a very high level.

 ![FDA Quality Thresholds for Leidos-5120-28](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/0850f4d8-192f-4295-8d05-0a9907006ded)

 This is an example of a case that suffered from low input tumor material resulting in tumor DNA coverage being deficient and uneven and suffering from a very high duplication rate.
-This likely contributed to an overall high false-positive rate with many variants not surviving basic filtering or manual review.
+This likely contributed to a high false-positive rate with many variants not surviving basic filtering or manual review.
 Tumor RNA similarly suffered from an apparent high level of genomic contamination.
 As a result, several prioritized neoantigen candidates failed after dedicated IGV manual review, and the high duplication rate created situations where all variant support came from a set of identical/duplicate read alignments.

 ![FDA Quality Thresholds for JLF-100-060](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/7fd55b36-586c-4882-b00e-cab71b8ea94a)